What is the primary function of the deltoid muscle?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The primary function of the deltoid muscle is to lift and turn the arm, which aligns with option C. The deltoid is a large, triangular muscle that caps the shoulder and is responsible for a wide range of movements at the shoulder joint.
-It is divided into three distinct parts: the anterior (front), lateral (middle), and posterior (rear) fibers.
+The primary function of the deltoid muscle is to lift and turn the arm, which reflects its essential role in shoulder movement.
+The deltoid is a large, triangular muscle that covers the shoulder joint and is divided into three distinct parts: the anterior, lateral, and posterior fibers.

 Subscribe